Optional Pay Increases Based on a Supervisor's Discretion: Should HR and the CEO Endorse It?

 Organizations are changing the way they execute their performance management processes and changes in compensation trends are also being considered.
 PWC reports that some organizations are considering shortening performance and reward cycles from an annual process to a more real-time scenario.
 Consider whether that change, a change to your manager’s involvement, or a change to the technology you use, might propel your organization forward.

 Would you like to share your ideas with us on this topic?
 If you don't currently use our software, click here to speak to a member of our team.
 If you do currently use our software, click here to read more in depth about how to use features highlighted in this post.
-If you'd like to contact our product support team, please visit this page for all of your support options.
+If you'd like to connect with our product support team, please visit this page.

 « Return to "Compensation Administration"